Circassian paganism

-Circassian paganism, also called Khabzeism or Khabzism, is the ethnic religion of the Circassians.
-It is based on worshipping the supreme god Theshkhue (Тхьэшхуэ) and other minor deities under his rule, to each of whom is attributed an element, action or item of veneration and control.
-The religion also strongly focuses on the perfection of the soul, developing spiritual maturity and honour until a practitioner may enter the heavens, in union with their ancestors.
+Circassian paganism is the ethnic religion of the Circassians.
+It is based on worshipping the supreme god Thashkho (Тхьэшхо) and other deities under his rule, to each of whom is attributed an element, action or item of veneration and control.
+The religion also strongly focuses on the perfection of the soul, developing spiritual maturity and honour until a practitioner, in union with their ancestors.
+The ancient pagan religion of the Circassians should not be mistaken with the secular Khabze code; doing so is considered a "common mistake".

 Concepts and values

-The Circassian "hammer cross" used to represent the Khabzist faith.
-Today, it represents Adyghe Xabze, the moral code of the Circassians that has since been Islamified and separated from Circassian paganism.

-The prominent concepts of Khabzeism include honour (nape), manifestation of compassion (guschlegu), gratuitous help (psape), which, along with valour, and the bravery of a warrior, enable the human soul to join the soul of the ancestors with a clear conscience (nape huzhkle).
-Thereby, the goal of man's earthly existence is the perfection of the soul; the souls of the ancestors also require commemoration, for they ability to observe and evaluate the affairs of their descendants: funeral feasts are arranged (hedeus) and sacrifice or memorial meal preparations (zheryme) are practiced and distributed for the remembrance of the dead souls.